|The Trick Of The Mind|

-This introductory chapter of our new ebook on the nature of programming is aimed at programmers and non-programmers alike.
+This introductory chapter of my new book on the nature of programming is aimed at programmers and non-programmers alike.
 If you can't program then find out why you should learn.
 If you can program then find out why what you do is special and how it is a generally applicable thinking style.

 You can learn to program by just doing it, but this doesn't mean you have any insight into what you are doing.

 Programming involves a well-developed type of thinking that we all use to some extent or another.
 Being able to do this well and going beyond the basics is the key distinction between the programmer and the non-programmer and not any facility with technology or familiarity with any particular programming language.

 We can call this type of thinking computational thought or algorithmic thought and as well as its application to programming it is also a mode of thinking that has much to offer general problem solving and planning.
 This means that learning to program is a way to improve thought processes in general.
 Programming is a skill worth learning, even if you do not aspire to become a professional programmer.

 To be more precise an algorithm is a set of steps that you know have to be performed to implement a solution or carry out a task.
 An algorithm can be expressed in many different ways – in different programming languages for example – but if expressed correctly all of these represent the same algorithm, the same set of steps.